jodalyst/jinstrument/README.md

 * `y_range`: Initial y-axis range (two-long array: `[min_y, max_y]`)
 * `num_traces`: Number of traces to plot (integer)
 * `colors`: Colors for plots (array of strings...either hex values (e.g. `#00FF00` for bright green, for example or `green` and other standard D3-colors
+* `unique`: A unique (for the page) identifier for the jinstrument object that is to be generated (can be numbers or letters, but ideally no special characters)
+* `socket`: a socket for connection, updating

 There are three methods associated with the chart: